muff-in/muff-in.github.io/_posts/2020-02-08-become-reverse-engineer.md

 ---
 title: "How to become a full stack reverse engineer?"
-date: 2020-02-08
+date: "2020-02-08"
-categories: [reverse-engineering]
+layout: single
-tags: ["beginner", "reverse-engineering"]
+tags:
-authors: [muffin]
+- reverse-engineering, howto
+categories:
+- reverse-engineering
 ---

   I'd like to paste a guide to becoming a full stack reverse engineer by one of my favorite reverse engineers, Cody "Daeken" Brocious: